Graylog2/documentation/pages/integrations/inputs/kinesis_cloudwatch_input.rst

 .. _kinesis_cloudwatch_input:

 ************************
-Kinesis/CloudWatch Input
+AWS Kinesis/CloudWatch Input
 ************************

 .. note:: This input is available since Graylog version 3.1.1.
 Installation of an additional ``graylog-integrations-plugins`` package is required.
 See the :doc:`Integrations Setup <../setup>` page for more info.

-.. attention:: An understanding of how AWS `CloudWatch <https://docs.aws.amazon.com/cloudwatch/>`_ and `Kinesis <https://docs.aws.amazon.com/kinesis/>`_. works is required.
+.. attention:: An understanding of how AWS `CloudWatch <https://docs.aws.amazon.com/cloudwatch/>`_ and `Kinesis <https://docs.aws.amazon.com/kinesis/>`_  is required.

 This input allows Graylog to read log messages from CloudWatch via Kinesis.
 When reading logs from CloudWatch, Kinesis is required in order to stream messages to Graylog.